arduino/help-center-content/content/Hardware Support/GIGA R1/Configure-GIGA-R1-WiFi-Portenta-H7-and-Portenta-Machine-Control-for-Over-The-Air-OTA-uploads.md

 ## 1. Connect your board to Arduino IDE

-> [!IMPORTANT]
-> The required sketch examples are currently not available in the Web Editor.

 1. Open Arduino IDE.

 1. Connect the board to your computer with a USB-C cable.